 In order to help with this, we have provided a description of the basic principles of these types of lights as it applies to light hungry summer flowering plants which should hold true for most growing situations:

 Vegetative Stage – At its simplest, this is the early stage of a plants life from seedling to the commencement of flowering.
-In nature (for most light hungry species) this equates to spring and early summer where the sun is higher in the sky and more of the shorter blue wavelengths get through the atmosphere.
+In nature (for most light-hungry species) this equates to spring and early summer where the sun is higher in the sky and more of the shorter blue wavelengths get through the atmosphere.
 As a result, the pigments in plants have evolved to react better to blue wavelengths during this period.
-Thus, a blue dominant ratio grow light will help accelerate plant growth and also keep you plants short strong and stocky.
+Thus, a blue dominant ratio light will help accelerate plant growth and also keep your plants short strong and stocky.
 The inclusion of the red wavelengths is still beneficial here however in a vegetative light the royal blue (440-450nm), bright blue (460-470nm) and often ice white (9000-15000k) LEDs are dominant.

 Flowering – Conversely at the end of summer the sun sits lower in the sky and the atmosphere scatters less red causing a greater focus in the longer wavelengths of the spectrum.
 Hence light hungry species tend to flower and fruit better underneath a redder dominant light.
-In terms of design this simply equates to have a greater ratio of deep red (660nm) and bright red (630nm) wavelengths in the design.
+In terms of design, this simply equates to have a greater ratio of deep red (660nm) and bright red (630nm) wavelengths in the design.
 The inclusion of blue wavelengths is still beneficial here but in a typical flowering light red LEDs are dominant.